borisbu/RaspAPWifiScanner/README.md

    cd /var/www/html
    sudo mkdir plugins
    ```
-3. Change to the `/plugins` directory, clone your `SamplePlugin` fork and change to it:
+3. Change to the `/plugins` directory and clone your `SamplePlugin` fork:
    ```
    cd plugins
-   sudo git clone https://github.com/[your-username]/SamplePlugin cd SamplePlugin
+   sudo git clone https://github.com/[your-username]/SamplePlugin
    ```
-4. The `PluginManager` will autoload the plugin; a new **Sample Plugin** item will appear in the sidebar.
+4. The `PluginManager` will detect and autoload the plugin; a new **Sample Plugin** item will appear in the sidebar.

 ## Scope of functionality
 The `SamplePlugin` implements the server-side methods needed to support basic plugin functionality.
 It initalizes a `Sidebar` object and adds a custom navigation item.
 User input is processed with `handlePageAction()` and several common operations are performed, including: